16 Dec Our Holiday Plans: Spreading the Christmas Joy Together

-Our Kitatale children will be travelling to the city of Nairobi, approximately a 9-hour drive away, to spend time with their brothers and sisters at the Kikuyu home.
+Our Kitalale children will be travelling to the city of Nairobi, approximately a 9-hour drive away, to spend time with their brothers and sisters at the Kikuyu home.
 This long journey would not have been possible without your support in helping us purchase new vans for our homes.
 The new vans will help our children have a smooth, safe, and comfortable journey, and we feel incredibly grateful for that.

-Our Kitatale children are set to arrive on the 23rd of December at Kikuyu, and the festivities will begin as soon as they get there.
+Our Kitalale children are set to arrive on the 23rd of December at Kikuyu, and the festivities will begin as soon as they get there.
 The children are delighted to spend their first evening together, watching fun movies and enjoying popcorn.

 After getting some rest the first night in, the children are looking forward to exploring the city and taking part in fun activities together.

 Hiking and Mountain Climbing

 All children aged 10 years and older will go for a lovely hike to the Ngong Hills to appreciate what nature has to offer.

 The Ngong Hills are breath-taking ridges along the Great Rift Valley, an area inhabited by the famous Maasai tribe of Kenya.
 In fact, it was the Maasai tribe that named these hills Ngong, meaning knuckles, due to their shape.
 The Ngong Hills has four peaks, which make it look like fisted knuckles from afar.
 The children are fascinated by the history behind these Hills, especially since they have studied about this in school, and can’t wait to visit them in person.

 While the older children enjoy exploring the Ngong Hills, the younger children will spend the day swimming together and playing fun games and activities.
 We’re also excited to have a bouncy castle planned, which will be a fun surprise for everyone!
 At night, everyone will take part in carolling at the local church.